realrubberduckdev/dp-blog/src/content/azure-github-webapp-deployment.md

 ---
 # Introduction
 ## GitOps
 Have you heard of GitOps yet?
 I have come across this term on multiple [Software Engineering Daily](https://softwareengineeringdaily.com/) podcasts.
 And it is amazing how it fits into the idea of robust infrastructure and seamless deployment with infrastructure as code.
 One of the main essence of GitOps, as far as I understand and also what [Atlassian](https://www.atlassian.com/git/tutorials/gitops) has emphasized is that Git effectively can become one “source of truth”.
 Meaning for both code and infrastructure.
-I like this idea and point of this post is about reflecting Git changes on web deployments, not so much of infrastructure though in this post.
+I like this idea and point of this post is about reflecting Git changes on web deployments.

 # Deploying web app from GitHub to Azure
 ## Pre-requisites